sylaspg/grasp-continuum/README.md

    in the simplest case), or take nuclear data (`isodata`) and radial wave functions (`rwfn.out` / `.w`) files from previous calculations.

-   This fork may also be used for that calculation, since it works _exactly_ as the original GRASP for bound states.
+   GRASPC may also be used for that calculation, since it works _exactly_ as the original GRASP for bound states.

     > **Please note:**